-One major annoyance while hiking is dealing with water, snow, dirt, twigs, or pebbles making their way into your hiking boots or trail runners.
+One major annoyance while hiking is dealing with water, snow, sand, twigs, or pebbles making their way into your hiking boots or trail runners.
 Gaiters offer a great solution.
-They provide an extra layer of protection to keep moisture and debris out of your footwear and away from your feet.
+They cover the tops of your footwear to keep moisture and debris out.
 This guide explains what gaiters are and lists the pros and cons of using them to help you decide whether or not you need them for your hike.
-It also outlines the different types available to help you choose gaiters for the conditions you hike in.
+It also outlines the different types of gaiters available to help you choose the best ones for the conditions you hike in.

 What Are Gaiters?

-Gaiters are waterproof fabric garments that cover the top of your footwear as well as your lower legs.
-They usually run from the sides of your shoes up to mid-calf height.
+Gaiters are waterproof pieces of fabric that cover the top of your footwear and your lower legs.
 They are made of sturdy, waterproof, and abrasion-resistant materials like polyester or nylon.

 When Do I Need Gaiters?